TheGrayFrost/WordBlitz/README.md

 The word list used by our code is provided as origins.txt

 ### Up next:
+- [x] Sorting words by score.
+- [x] Adding support for score multipliers.
-Subsorting words by edit distance so closer words appear together.
+- [] Subsorting words by edit distance so closer words appear together.